Romaq/bigrig-scripts/PVE.md

       * Does *not* provide user, host or client identity services such as DNS or Certificate authority such as [Let's Encrypt](https://letsencrypt.org).
    2. Don't do *anything* or make changes if not *explicitly* required by the overall goal.

+## Todo
+   1. I am amiss in not doing a snapshot of the fileserver host before configuring and verifying the rollback process.
+   2. I need to set up automated snapshots vs. recovery as part of this build.
+   3. This is particularly sensitive because I *only* want to back up the current configuration separate from the SATA backups and snapshots of the other hosts, so I'm not backing up the backups as an Ouroboros.

 ## Install Actions
    1. Remove any drives other than the boot drive to ensure the install only pertains to the boot and root filesystem.
       Note: It is quite possible to create a ZFS "drive" that spans both the SSD and the SATA Array as a single drive.